Personal Representatives in Virginia Probate Cases

 Generally, when someone passes away, there are several tax systems that may be applicable for the estate, such as the estate tax.

-Currently, Virginia does not have a free standing estate tax for a decedent.
+Currently, NoVa does not have a free-standing estate tax for a decedent.
 However, there may be an applicable federal estate tax return due if an individual’s assets rise to the level of the filing threshold.
-There may also be final personal income tax returns due and fiduciary income tax returns due for the Commonwealth of Virginia.
+There may also be final personal income tax returns due and fiduciary income tax returns due to the Commonwealth of Virginia.